-Every guy dreams of attaining chiseled abs and arms, which usually leads to lots of hours at the gym.
-Putting in the time will definitely set you on the right path, but it might not be enough to get the results you want.
-Tons of elements go into a well-rounded strength routine, and the little details really do matter.
-You may be great at maximizing your effort for individual lifts, but slacking on recovery or consistency.
+Every guy dreams of attaining chiseled abs and arms, which usually leads to many hours at the gym.
+Putting in the time will definitely set you on the right path, but it might not be enough to get the results you crave.
+Many elements go into a well-rounded strength routine, and the little details truly do matter.
+You may be great at maximizing your effort for individual lifts, but you’re slacking on recovery or consistency.

 1. Don’t shy away from intensity

 “Go to failure.”
 That’s the best weight-lifting advice I received when I was a young man.
 Now that I’m a professional trainer, I witness the power of it often, and still in my own life.

 After my wife’s second pregnancy and the joy of bringing a second little girl into the world, I reprioritized my workouts.
 Unfortunately, I made the mistake of backing off my intensity in the gym.
 That meant less resistance, ending before failure, and longer rest periods.
 The result?
 I saw a 10% increase in my body fat.